 Many educational institutions are working towards incorporating more active learning and less traditional, lecture-based teaching methods in STEM (Science Technology Engineering and Math) classrooms.
-Some may wonder “is active learning really better than lecturing?” what is active learning Yes!
+Some may wonder “is active learning really better than lecturing?”
+Yes!
 Research in science education clearly indicates that active learning is better.

 Continue reading to find out more.